Post 16 Transfer Review Deadline

-We act for parents and their children at every stage of a child’s education from nursery, primary school, secondary school and into Post 16 and Post 19 provision.
+We act for parents at every stage of a child’s education including nursery, primary school, secondary school,o Post 16 and Post 19 provision.

 You may have already approached your child’s school or the Local Authority to attempt to get the support your child needs and not achieved the outcome you had hoped for.
 We help people overcome these obstacles and secure the right education for their children.

 - the Statutory Assessment process;

 - the SEND Tribunal;

 look at our process page that explains them in more detail.

 If you are wondering what can be achieved and whether there is light at the end of tunnel, then look at our real results page to see how we have helped people in the past, many of whom will have experienced similar difficulties to you.